 You can’t avoid the ‘Egyptian Taxis’ all around the Giza Plateau.
-Yes it’s the touristy thing to do, but it was still one of my favourite experiences.
+Yes, it’s the touristy thing to do, but it was still one of my favourite experiences.

 Surprise #7 – The Egyptian Museum is VAST (and well guarded).

 You could spend a whole day at the Egyptian Museum in Cairo, and you probably should.
-I just had a few hours there and I was literally running from exhibit to exhibit.
-You aren’t permitted to take photos inside (I had special permission thanks to my ‘minder’) but honestly you should just focus on taking it all in.
+I just had a few hours there, and I was literally running from exhibit to exhibit.
+You aren’t permitted to take photos inside (I had special permission thanks to my ‘minder’), but honestly, you should just focus on taking it all in.

-Having a great guide here is well worth it, because there is little explanation of the individual items.
+Having a great guide here is well worth it because there is little explanation of the individual items.
 In fact, a new modern museum, near the pyramids, is in the works.
-It will be much better for preserving the artifacts and easier for tourists to get to.
+It will be much better for preserving the artefacts and easier for tourists to get to.
 Still, there’s a great colonial atmosphere in the current museum: the dusty shelves, the cluttered displays.
 I kind of loved it.